Transmission Lines in Texas: A Looming Threat to Our Health, Environment, and Way of Life

 • Fair treatment of landowners with protections against forced land seizure.

-• Investment in safer, less disruptive alternatives such as underground lines or optimized use of existing corridors.
+• Investment in safer, less disruptive alternatives such as underground transmission lines or optimized use of existing corridors.

 Conclusion: Protecting Texas’ Future